Edwin H. Land: Polaroid

 In 1932, he established the Land-Wheelwright Laboratories together with his Harvard physics professor, George Wheelwright III, to commercialize his polarizing technology.
 Wheelwright came from a family of financial means and agreed to fund the company.
 After a few early successes developing polarizing filters for sunglasses and photographic filters, Land obtained funding from a series of Wall Street investors for further expansion.

 The company was renamed the Polaroid Corporation in 1937.

 Land further developed and produced the sheet polarizers under the Polaroid trademark.
-Although the initial major application was for sunglasses and scientific work, it quickly found many additional applications: for color animation in the Wurlitzer 850 Peacock jukebox of 1942, for glasses in full-color stereoscopic (3-D) movies, to control brightness of light through a window, a necessary component of all LCDs, and many more.
+Although the initial major application was for sunglasses and scientific work, it quickly found many additional applications: for color animation in the Wurlitzer 850 Peacock jukebox of 1942, for glasses in full-color stereoscopic (3-D) movies, to control brightness of light through a window, as a necessary component of all LCDs, and many more.

 During World War II, he worked on military tasks, which included developing dark-adaptation goggles, target finders, the first passively guided smart bombs, and a special stereoscopic viewing system called the Vectograph, co-invented with Czech refugee Joseph Mahler, which revealed camouflaged enemy positions in aerial photography.
-With all this, he was also a consultant to the National Research Defense Committee which focused its efforts on non-governmental scientific research.
+With all this, he was also a consultant to the National Defense Research Committee which focused its efforts on non-governmental scientific research.

-In a vacation to Santa Fe, New Mexico, with his three-year-old eldest daughter, Jennifer, he took a picture of her.
-She asked why she could not see the picture her father just took of her, within an hour, he already had the idea for the SX-70 Polaroid camera.
+On a vacation to Santa Fe, New Mexico, with his three-year-old eldest daughter, Jennifer, he took a picture of her.
+After she asked why she could not see the picture her father just took of her, within an hour he already had the idea for an instant film camera.
 His patent attorney, Donald Brown, was also there at the time visiting Santa Fe and he quickly approached him with this idea and Brown agreed on the idea.
 After this trip, research for the development of this idea began immediately.